 Shield installs as a plugin into Elasticsearch.
 Once installed, the plugin intercepts inbound API calls in order to enforce authentication and authorization.
 The plugin can also provide encryption using Secure Sockets Layer/Transport Layer Security (SSL/TLS) for the network traffic to and from the Elasticsearch node.
 The plugin also uses the API interception layer that enables authentication and authorization to provide audit logging capability.

 Shield defines a known set of users in order to authenticate users that make requests.
 These sets of users are defined with an abstraction called a realm.
 A realm is a user database configured for the use of the Shield plugin.
-The supported realms are esusers and LDAP.
+The supported realms are native, file, LDAP, Active Directory, PKI.

-In the esusers realm, users exist exclusively within the Elasticsearch cluster.
-With the esusers realm, the administrator manages users with tools provided by Elasticsearch, and all the user operations occur within the Elasticsearch cluster.
+In the file realm, users exist in files stored on each node of the Elasticsearch cluster.
+With the file realm, the administrator manages users with tools provided by Elasticsearch, and all the user operations occur within the Elasticsearch cluster.
 Users authenticate with a username and password pair.

 In the LDAP realm, the administrator manages users with the tools provided by the LDAP vendor.
 Elasticsearch authenticates users by accessing the configured LDAP server.
 Users authenticate with a username and password pair.
 Shield also enables mapping LDAP groups to roles in Shield (more on roles below).